JoeBarnett1224/GaiaToCSV/README.md

 I thank Dr. Chris Sneden and Dr. Kurtis Williams for supervising my research.
 They helped me gain experience using the Gaia Archive.
 I further thank Dr. Williams for giving me the idea for this project.

 Note: To view this information in the app click the "Acknowledgements" button in the lower right.

+___
+##  Disclaimer
+This project was originally created by Joseph W Barnett.
+As long as credit is given to the original author, it can be altered and distributed for noncommercial use.